 - Providing BOEM, other federal agencies, states, tribes, and stakeholders with information on fisheries operations and the potential socioeconomic impacts of offshore wind projects on fishing communities.

 - Foster management decisions that promote coexistence among competing uses while minimizing adverse impacts to our trust resources.

 Regulatory Authority for NOAA Involvement

-We work with the Bureau of Ocean Energy Management and offshore wind developers to ensure the protection of and to determine how offshore wind projects affect endangered or threatened species, marine mammals, fisheries, marine habitats, and fishing communities.
+We work with the BOEM, other federal and state agencies, and stakeholders to assess and how offshore wind projects affect endangered or threatened species, marine mammals, fisheries, marine habitats, and fishing communities and work to protect these important resources.
 Our authorities derive from: